OnTheRocks/HAMMER/README.md

 ## How to Use

 ## Coding Technologies Used
-  JavaScrpt, React, Node, Express, MongoDB, Mongoose, Bootstrap, Passport
+  JavaScrpt, React, Node, Express, MongoDB, Mongoose, Bootstrap, Passport, Bcrypt

 ## NPMs Used